Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 • An easier application and selection process with candidates given the opportunity to demonstrate their full potential rather than favouring those with good experience or examples.

-Well the news is that competencies or competency interview questions have not gone away.
+Well the news is that competencies or competency based interview questions have not gone away.

 In fact, competencies are still a huge part of the Success Profiles system however they are now called Civil Service Behaviours and they have been modified to become just one of five elements of the new model, as detailed above.